 An example of a long standing tradition is the weekly pasta dinner.
 This dinner helps the team carb load and bond the night before a meet.
 Sophomore Charles Wells said, the meal is “always the same: spaghetti, meatballs, bread and dessert.
 It is a way for cross country kids to hang out and have a good dinner before race day.”

-The boys Cross Country bus has a ritual of playing the song “Du Hast” by Rammstein on the bus before meets.
+The boys cross country bus has a ritual of playing the song “Du Hast” by Rammstein on the bus before meets.
 They blast this song and tap along to the beat.
 This helps pump up the team.
 This particular tradition has been around since before Douglass was in high school, pre 2007.

-It’s not only the boys team that have traditions, the Cross Country girls team also has some traditions of their own.
+It’s not only the boys team that have traditions, the cross country girls team also has some traditions of their own.
 One of those traditions is Secret Sister, which is similar to the idea of a Secret Santa.
 Before meets, all of the girls are assigned a “sister”, and they give a small gift to the person they are assigned.

 Sophomore, Bryce Johansen said, “I think the Secret Sister is a great way to get close to the team!
 It feels great to support someone and show them that you care.
 It is also so motivating before races to get a little gift.”
-Johansen went on to say that her favorite part about being involved in Cross Country is, “ hanging out with all the other people.”
+Johansen went on to say that her favorite part about being involved in cross country is “ hanging out with all the other people.”

-Cross Country can be viewed as an individual sport by the onlooker, as each athlete is running their own race on the course and trying to better their individual time.
+Cross country can be viewed as an individual sport by the onlooker, as each athlete is running their own race on the course and trying to better their individual time.
 However, the team bonding and traditions here at HR help bring the individual athletes together to form a strong bond.
 This creates a team atmosphere where the athletes all encourage and support one another.

-Evan Naemura, Staff Editorial
+Evan Naemura, Staff Reporter